 FSM Ambassador Jeem Lippwe, Permanent Representative to the United Nations invited Dr. Gabrielle Dreyfus to the AOSIS Ambassadorial monthly meeting to unveil urgent dual strategy for Climate Action: Focus on Methane Reduction Alongside CO2 Decarbonization

-On Wednesday, February 4, 2026 Dr. Gabrielle Dreyfus emphasized the urgent need for a dual strategy in climate action—continuing long-term CO2 decarbonization efforts while simultaneously implementing immediate methane reduction initiatives.
+On Wednesday, February 4, 2026, Dr. Gabrielle Dreyfus emphasized the urgent need for a dual strategy in climate action—continuing long-term CO2 decarbonization efforts while simultaneously implementing immediate methane reduction initiatives.
+Methane is found to have a much faster recovery in the atmosphere than Carbon Dioxide.
 This approach aims to influence near-term temperature trajectories and keep the critical 1.5°C threshold within reach.
-Ambassador Lippwe stated that this is a low hanging fruit fix.
-There are many effective methane reductions that are practical, low-cost fixes and it is a complementary to, but not a replacement to decarbonization.
+There are many effective methane reductions that are practical, and low-cost solutions.
+Tackling methane should be complementary to decarbonization as methane is a short-lived air pollutant.
+Dr. Dreyfus shared that reducing methane would allow time for the world to address adaption and decarbonization.
+Ambassador Lippwe commented that diminishing methane gas is a low hanging fruit that can easily be done.

 Key insights from the briefing include: